galeone/galeone.github.io/_posts/2020-03-26-facectrl-control-media-player-face.md

 ## Machine learning pipeline

 The most important part of every machine learning project is the data.
-Thus, since from the software architecture we know that our classifier should be able to classify the face while being tracked, I good idea is to create a dataset using the tracker itself (file [dataset.py](https://github.com/galeone/facectrl/blob/master/facectrl/dataset.py)):
+Thus, since from the software architecture we know that our classifier should be able to classify the face while being tracked, a good idea is to create a dataset using the tracker itself (file [dataset.py](https://github.com/galeone/facectrl/blob/master/facectrl/dataset.py)):

 ```python
 import os